-Max believes we can improve the planet and people’s lives without sacrificing our economic well being.
-In his corporate career, Max saw first-hand how clean air programs can significantly reduce pollution at a fraction of the projected cost to industry.
+I believe we can improve the planet and people’s lives without sacrificing our economic wellbeing.
+In my corporate career, I experienced first-hand how sensible clean air policies can significantly reduce pollution at a fraction of the projected cost to industry.
 And today, the renewable energy industry is one of the largest job creators in our modern economy.
-Max is confident we can cost-effectively overcome our greatest challenges — such as climate change and adaptation – by investing in people, fostering innovation, and increasing access to early capital.
+I’m confident we can overcome our greatest challenges — such as climate change and adaptation — cost-effectively by investing in people, fostering innovation, and increasing access to capital for early-stage companies.

-In his 1.0 career, Max held a number of executive positions at a Fortune 500 energy company, helping the organization grow from a start-up into an industry leader with a global footprint.
-He looks back at the most challenging times in his career as the most rewarding.
-Max applies his corporate experience and lessons learned to advise early-stage companies in many areas — including governance, organizational structure, strategy, fundraising, financial reporting, risk management, deal structuring and M&A.
+In my 1.0 career, I held a number of executive positions at a Fortune 500 energy company, helping the organization grow its deregulated business from a start-up into an industry leader with a global footprint.
+I look back at the most challenging episodes of my career as the most rewarding.
+I apply my corporate experience and lessons learned to advise early-stage companies in many areas — including governance, organizational structure, strategy, fundraising, financial reporting, risk management, deal structuring and M&A.

-Max grew up all over the world, living in half a dozen countries before the age of ten.
-The diversity and cultural richness he experienced at an early age instilled in him the belief that we are all connected and part of one global community.
-Max served as Chair of UNICEF USA’s Mid-Atlantic regional board and as a member of its National Development Committee.
-Max also served on the honorary board of Halcyon, an incubator for social entrepreneurs and artists, and is currently a MERLIN mentor.
+I grew up all over the world, living in half a dozen countries before I turned ten.
+The diversity and cultural richness I experienced at an early age instilled in me the belief that we are all connected and part of one global community.
+I have served as Chair of UNICEF USA’s Mid-Atlantic regional board and member of its National Development Committee.
+I have also served on the honorary board of Halcyon, an incubator for social entrepreneurs and artists, and am currently an advisor to the Energy Analysis & Policy program at UW-Madison as well as a MERLIN mentor.

-Max’s academic background is in particle physics but when his doctoral project was canceled, he turned his attention to environmental issues.
-He has published several papers on climate change, clean air and renewable energy policy, which have been widely cited.
-He was born in London though he has always supported Liverpool FC, speaks three languages, and is part-owner of a biodynamic farm in the UK.
-He has traveled all over the world and does not believe in coincidences.
+My academic background was in particle physics but when my doctoral project was canceled, I turned my attention to environmental issues.
+I've published several papers on climate change, clean air and renewable energy policy, which have been widely cited.
+I was born in London though I've always supported Liverpool FC, I speak three languages, and I’m a part-owner of a biodynamic farm in the UK.
+I've traveled all over the world and do not believe in coincidences.

 Sarah believes that social good does not have to come at the expense of sound business.
 For many years, these were two completely separate concepts in her life, as she juggled her management consulting career with her desire to support philanthropic ventures.
 During a women’s microfinance project in rural India, Sarah experienced how the infusion of financial and human resources from local banks not only empowered entrepreneurs, but transformed entire communities.
 A few years later, she co-founded MaSa Partners to support entrepreneurs in their quest to transform socially responsible initiatives into financially sustainable businesses.

-Over her career, Sarah has led projects for government agencies, Fortune 500 companies and nonprofits and has seen what works and more importantly what doesn’t work.
-Sarah adopts an inclusive, consensus-driven approach to developing plans that achieve results.
-For example, her work for the Under Secretary of Defense involved a large stakeholder coalition and saved taxpayers tens of millions.
-Sarah’s dedication and commitment to excellence was recognized when she became the youngest recipient of the Booz Allen Women’s Success Award.
+Over her career, Sarah has led projects for government agencies, Fortune 500 companies and nonprofits, and has seen what works and more importantly what doesn’t work.
+She has always adopted an inclusive, consensus-driven approach to develop plans that achieve results.
+For example, Sarah’s work for the Under Secretary of Defense involved a large stakeholder coalition and saved taxpayers tens of millions.
+She was also honored as the youngest ever recipient of the Booz Allen Women’s Success Award.

 Sarah’s Commitment to the Community

 Sarah's commitment to the community has been a constant in her life.
 She has served on numerous non-profit boards, as well as a Congressional Task Force on PTSD.
 Her work has supported a wide range of missions ranging from women and gender equality to the wellbeing of veterans and service members.
-Sarah’s commitment to her home state of Wisconsin led her to take a sabbatical from MaSa Partners to save the Office of State Treasurer.
-After running the campaign to defeat the ballot amendment proposing to eliminate this constitutional office, Sarah ran for the position and was elected State Treasurer in November 2018.
+Her commitment to my home state of Wisconsin led her to take a sabbatical from MaSa Partners to save the Office of the State Treasurer.
+After running the campaign to defeat the referendum proposing to eliminate this constitutional office, Sarah ran for the position and was elected State Treasurer in November 2018.

-Sarah's passion for politics developed at an early age as she served as student body president of her middle school, high school and college.
-Sadly for MaSa, Sarah left the business in 2018 to focus entirely on public service.
-As State Treasurer, Sarah is using her financial and investment experience to benefit the people of Wisconsin.
+Sarah's passion for politics developed at an early age during stints as student body president of her middle school, high school and college.
+Sarah left MaSa in 2018 to focus exclusively on public service.